xevg/imessagedb/README.md

   --no_attachments      Don't process attachments at all -v, --verbose         Turn on additional output --start_time START_TIME
-                        The start time of the messages in YYYY-MM-DD HH:MM:SS format
-  --end_time END_TIME   The end time of the messages in YYYY-MM-DD HH:MM:SS
+                        The start time of the messages --end_time END_TIME   The end time of the messages --split_output SPLIT_OUTPUT
-                        format
-  --version             Show the version number and exit --get_handles         Display the list of handles in the database and exit --get_chats           Display the list of chats in the database and exit
+                        Split the html output into files with this many messages per file --version             Show the version number and exit --get_handles         Display the list of handles in the database and exit --get_chats           Display the list of chats in the database and exit